KnugiHK/rtmplite3/README.md

 # Known issues
 1. The program cannot exit with Control+C in Windows
 2. Viewer cannot join the stream after the feed started to broadcast
+3. recording and verbose mode will not enable when run with direct command and run as Python module

 # Contribution #
 If you want to help me to improve the quality of this project, you can submit an issue.